esp-arduino-libs/ESP32_Display_Panel/src/board/Board_Contribution_Guide.md

-# Modification Requirements
+# Board Contribution Guide

 1. Newly added development boards must ensure the hardware schematics are open-source.
 Please provide a link or file.
 2. This library currently only supports the APIs provided in ESP-IDF.
 It does not support other Arduino library APIs, such as Wire.

+**Note**:
-3. It is recommended to use the vscode + Arduino CLI development environment.
+1. It is recommended to use the vscode + Arduino CLI development environment.
-4. Pull the ESP32_Display_Panel repository into the Arduino library directory before making modifications.
+2. Pull the ESP32_Display_Panel repository into the Arduino library directory before making modifications.
-5. The project uses pre-commit to enforce commit standards.
+3. The project uses pre-commit to enforce commit standards.
 It is recommended to install the pre-commit library before committing using the following command:

 ```
-pip3 install pre-commit
+pip3 install pre-commit && pre-commit install
 ```

-# Modification Content
+## Modification Content

 Using the adaption of the `M5Stack M5CORE2` development board as an example.
 Following this guide, changes below will be made under the project: